yene/pornDeleter/README.md

 # pornDeleter
 Deletes porn from firefox history.

 A simple shell script that checks firefox history against list of sites and deletes any matching entries.
-I compiled a list of all the pornsites I could find.
+I compiled a list of all the pornsites I could think of.
-Preferably to be run on a crontab
+It may be useful to run this script as a cron job.

 ____________
 Requirements: